Skip to content

 docker push codiumai/pr-agent:gitlab_webhook # Push to your Docker repository

-5. Create a webhook in GitLab.
-Set the URL to http[s]://<PR_AGENT_HOSTNAME>/webhook, the secret token to the generated secret from step 2, and enable the triggers push, comments and merge request events.
+1. Create a webhook in your GitLab project.
+Set the URL to http[s]://<PR_AGENT_HOSTNAME>/webhook, the secret token to the generated secret from step 3, and enable the triggers push, comments and merge request events.

-6. Test your installation by opening a merge request or commenting on a merge request using one of CodiumAI's commands. boxes
+2. Test your installation by opening a merge request or commenting on a merge request using one of PR Agent's commands.

 Footer